 “Skylark, enemy reinforcements approaching from multiple bearings,” Sloan said.
 “Get your ass down here and pull us out.”

-“Roger wilco, ground team,” Larkins replied as she brought the dropship down towards the streambed, hovering just a few feet off the ground, facing the majority of the enemy fire.
+“Roger wilco, ground team,” Larkins replied as she brought the dropship down towards the streambed, hovering just a few feet off the ground and facing the majority of the enemy fire.
 Before she could even give Mathis a command, her copilot had already taken control of the autocannon turret and was directing fire back in the direction of the green pulses of energy being fired at them.
-Larkins lowered the dropship ramp and several moments later, Sloan ordered, “All friendlies aboard.
+Larkins lowered the dropship ramp and several moments later Sloan said, “All friendlies aboard.
 Close ramp and get us the hell out of here.”

 “Report radar check,” Larkins called to Mathis as she pulled the dropship up and headed for space and the Norman Scott.

 Larkins was too self-controlled to let out a sigh of relief, but she did let herself relax slightly.
 If only they could just make it the rest of the way back to the ship without running into another one of the fighters that had attacked them last time.

 It wasn’t until the dropship was being pulled into the Scott’s landing bay that Larkins really allowed herself to relax.
 She felt the tension leave her muscles as she slumped down into her seat almost unnoticeably.
 As soon as they had finished shutting down the engines and computers, Mathis asked, “I did pretty well out there, didn’t I?”